 The Modality of Passing Light

-The installations in Corner Twin Rooms carry the motif of the flow of water and air.
+The installations in Superior Twin Rooms carry the motif of the flow of water and air.
 The wave patterns on the surface of the artwork reflect the constant changes of light.
 The subtleties of the wave-like surface change the passage of light depending on the viewing angle.
 The guest rooms are designed with the five colors of Kaga in mind.